scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

-The walltime for the file-based workflow is 352s, about 358 for the 2-node scenario and 339s for the 3-node scenario, as shown in :ref:`walltimes`.
+The walltime for the file-based workflow is 352s, about 358 for the 2-node scenario and 339s for the 3-node scenario, shown in :ref:`walltimes`.
 Some packet loss can be expected in the current implementation of the DataMan engine.
 In order to mitigate packet loss we wait an additional tenth of a second after sending any packet from the NERSC DTN to Cori.
 This results in a data bandwidth of 95 MByte/sec in the ``2-node`` scenario.
-In the ``3-node`` scenario we show that we can sustain high velocity data streams using ADIOS2 from KSTAR to NERSC.
+In the ``3-node`` scenario we show that we can sustain high velocity data streams using ADIOS from KSTAR to NERSC.
 As in the ``2-node`` scenario, we limit the bandwidth from the NERSC DTN to Cori by pausing a fraction of a second after sending a time chunk.
 On average, analysis runs equally fast for the ``file`` based IO scenario or for the streaming scenarios.